Tuesday, February 17, 2026

 The movie on Nuremberg trials could not be anything but formulaic.
 But the wonderful acting by Rami Malek and, especially, Russel Crowe, despite poorly believable German accent and his unusual facility with the tongue of the Bard.
 An obvious defect is the Woodall's character who, after five years in America, speaks perfect English without any accent.
 Kissinger, who was a military translator during the WWII, never got rid -- or wanted to -- get rid of this German accent.

 Hollywood orthodoxy imposes the judgement in Nuremberg as the story of Shoah.
 This is wrong -- Nazi atrocities against the Jews had much less significance for the Anglo-Saxon judges, civil servants and politicians among whom there were many anti-Semites.
-Much more significance for them held "violation of the laws of war", as if any existed -- such murder and enslavement of the POWs, sinking of hospital and refugee ships and the "war of aggression".
+Much more significance for them held "violation of the laws of war", as if any ever existed -- such as murder and enslavement of the POWs, sinking of hospital and refugee ships and the "war of aggression".

 Obviously, the thrust of the movie was directed against Trump (riding roughshod over the American laws and the Constitution) and Putin, in connection of "the war of aggression" -- no story could be made without him and if Russians did not exist they had to be invented.